websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

 ## Overview

-Developers may need to extend functionality of _Page editor_.
-It can be done by providing _Editor extension_.
+Developers may need to extend the functionality of _Page editor_.
+You can provide _Editor extension_ to achieve it.
 _Editor extension_ is delivered as JavaScript and use _Page editor_ API.

 !!!
 Info "Note"